Sheridan Jobbins: Producer

-From 1993 until 2000 she was a director of Rebel Penfold-Russell's company, Latent Image Productions.
+From 1993 until 2000, she was a director of Rebel Penfold-Russell's company, Latent Image Productions.
 She was in charge of research and development of the company's on-going production slate.
-In that time, Latent Image produced the multi award winning feature films, The Adventures of Priscilla, Queen of the Desert, Paws and WillFull.
+In that time, Latent Image produced the multi award-winning feature films, The Adventures of Priscilla, Queen of the Desert, Paws and WillFull.

 A short film Jobbin wrote for Latent Image, Alex's Party, screened at the Palm Springs International Festival of Short Films 2006, and Flickerfest 2007.

 Screenwriter

 Jobbins currently writes screenplays full-time with writer/director Stephan Elliott.
-Their current 'in development' writing credits include: Madams, Dante's Disco Inferno, Forever and a Day, Venetian Wedding and In the Name of Dog.

 The screenplay; Easy Virtue adapted from a stageplay of the same name by Noël Coward has been produced by Barnaby Thompson for Fragile Films and Ealing Studios under the direction of Stephan Elliott.
-The film premiered at the Toronto International Film Festival, and has been invited to a variety of international film festivals including the London Film Festival.

-Easy Virtue starring Ben Barnes, Jessica Biel, Kristin Scott Thomas and Colin Firth (among others) is due for release in Europe on 7 November 2008.

-Jobbins has also contributed to, Breast Wishes, a comedy musical about 'breasts, and the people who support them'.
-"Breast Wishes" is an official fund raising supporter of the Australian National Breast Cancer Foundation, and will premier at The Sydney Theatre on 31 October 2008 as the closing event of Breast Cancer Awareness Month.

 Jobbins also blogs about scriptwriting under the name Script Whisperer, and, as of 2012, is also a cameo contributor to Script Frenzy.